luizantoniona/my-pedalboard/README.md

-# 🎸 my-pedalboard
+# 🎸 My Pedalboard

-**my-pedalboard** is a cross-platform Qt application designed to simulate a modular guitar pedalboard.
-It uses [PortAudio](http://www.portaudio.com/) for low-latency audio input/output and a QML-based UI for fast prototyping and visual control.
+- **my-pedalboard** is a cross-platform Qt application designed to simulate a modular guitar pedalboard.
+- It uses [PortAudio](http://www.portaudio.com/) for low-latency audio input/output and a QML-based UI for fast prototyping and visual control.

 ---